 —often used in the phrase go all in

 With my bonus in tow, I got the far-fetched idea I didn't feel like working that type of pace anymore.
 So I went all in on real estate on my own.—Philip Michael

 In poker, to go all in is to bet everything on a hand.

 The best my opponent could have at this point was a 5-high straight, so I went all in—my full $220,000 was riding on this hand.
 The last card was a Jack—and I was out.—John Rochowski

 was all in after an evening of dancing and partying

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'all in.'
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'all-in.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.